LBNL-ETA/CyDER/front_end/django-project/README.md

 Use the Django debug server
 -------

 You can start the debug server by running `python manage.py runserver 0.0.0.0:8080`.
-You can the access it by http://127.0.0.1:8080/
+You can the access it at http://127.0.0.1:8080/
 This can be useful when working on static files (to prevent running collectstatic all the time)

 Import/Update CYME models into the Postgres DB